-The State Board of Certified Public Accountants of Louisiana confers the status of Certified Public Accountant (CPA) upon qualified bachelor’s program graduates that have completed at least 150 semester hours of college credit, one year of practical work experience, and achieved passing scores on the Uniform CPA Exam.
+The State Board of Certified Public Accountants of Louisiana confers the status of Certified Public Accountant (CPA) upon qualified graduates who have completed at least 150 semester hours of college credit and one year of practical work experience and have achieved passing scores on the Uniform CPA Exam.
 With most bachelor’s programs consisting of just 120 semester hours of college credit, a master’s in accounting can provide the additional credit hours in advanced accounting coursework required for CPA licensure in Louisiana.

 CPAs in Louisiana work for a broad variety of industries and corporations.
-Some of the most sought after positions are within CPA firms that have developed the most respected reputations in the world of accounting.
+Some of the most sought-after positions are within CPA firms with regional and even national reputations for excellence.
 Chief among these are “Big Four” international CPA firms PricewaterhouseCoopers, Ernst & Young, and KPMG, all of which have offices in New Orleans.

 One of the largest employers of government accountants in the state is the Office of Statewide Reporting and Accounting Policy in Baton Rouge.
-This office is responsible for managing financial information among all state agencies, including the Louisiana Department of State Civil Service and the Office of Planning and Budget, both also located in Baton Rouge.
+This office is responsible for managing financial information among all state agencies, including the Louisiana Department of State Civil Service and the Office of Planning and Budget, both also located in Baton Rouge.<!- mfunc feat_school ->

 Louisiana Accountants: Salary and Employment Facts

-The Louisiana Workforce Commission considers the field of accounting to be so promising that it awarded it a five star rating more than once in recent years.
-This designation exemplifies occupations that have the best long-term outlook and wages in the state.
-The agency predicts that 1,250 jobs in accounting will become available on average each year between 2016 and 2026, not surprising for a state that’s increasingly being seen as friendly to business and industry of all kinds.
+The Louisiana Workforce Commission considers the accounting profession to be so promising that it awarded it a five-star rating more than once in recent years—a designation that exemplifies occupations that have the best long-term outlook and wages in the state.
+The agency predicts an increase from 10,830 to 11,170 accountants and auditors between 2018 and 2028.

-Louisiana is competitive at drawing manufacturers for a number of reasons, including its strong business climate, high quality workforce development program, access to national and international markets, and the many logistic benefits that come with the robust GIS-mapping technology used by state government.
+Louisiana is competitive at drawing manufacturers, thanks to its strong business climate, high quality workforce development program, access to national and international markets, and the many logistic benefits that come with the robust GIS-mapping technology used by state government.
 CenturyLink, Entergy, and Turner Industries are a few of the prominent companies headquartered in Louisiana and remain three of the chief employers of accountants and auditors in the state.